bluescan/proggyfonts/README.md

 # Proggy Fonts
 Monospaced fonts for programming.
+This Github page is now the official home of the Proggy fonts.

-The proggy fonts are a set of fixed-width screen fonts that are designed for code listings.
-The fonts were optimized while coding in C or C++.
+The fonts are a cset of fixed-width screen fonts that are designed for programming.
+They were optimized while coding in C or C++.
 For this reason, characters like the `*` are vertically centered as `*` usually means dereference or multiply, but never 'to the power of' like in Fortran.

 The {}s are centered horizontally (in case you align braces vertically), the zero looks different from the capital oh, and there is never any confusion between ells, ones, and eyes.